NiclasHansson/les-jours/README.md

 # les-jours
-For those days when you're not sure what to wear!
+For those cloudy days when you don't know what you ought to put on...

 # Getting started
 1. run ```npm i yarn -g```